SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

-Table \ref{tb:exp2_responses} presents the domain specialists' responses to the survey questions for each experiment scenario.
+Table \ref{tbl_exp2_responses} presents the domain specialists' responses to the questions for each scenario.
 Their winning responses are underlined.
-Furthermore, student volunteers winning responses are given to study how specialist opinion compares with common sense.
-All participants were also allowed to comment and elaborate on their responses for each experiment in an open question.
-The remainder of this section further discusses the results of each survey experiment.
+Furthermore, student volunteers' winning responses are given to study how specialist opinion compares with common sense.
+All participants were also allowed to comment and elaborate on their responses for each scenario in an open question.
+The remainder of this section further discusses the results of each scenario.

-\paragraph{Experiment 5} The first survey experiment refers to a scenario of perfect Recall, where all events contained in a time series of the GECCO dataset were detected by both Method A and Method B. However, Method A presents more detections (in red).
-From Table \ref{tb:exp2_responses}, we observe that almost all specialists (12/13) agreed that Method B performed better.
-According to them, Method B managed to minimize $FP$s, presenting a higher Precision rate, indicated by the F1 metric, which was also the winning response for Question 2 with 12/13 votes.
-For this experiment, both hard and SoftED F1 give the same evaluation of Method B so that both approaches can be used for recommendation.
+\paragraph{CQ 1} The first scenario refers to a scenario of perfect recall, where Detector A and Detector B detected all events in the GECCO dataset.
+However, Detector A presents more details (in red).
+Table \ref{tbl_exp2_responses} shows that almost all specialists (12/13) agreed that Detector B performed better.
+According to them, Detector B managed to minimize $FP$s, presenting a higher Precision rate, indicated by the F1 metric, which was also the winning response for Q2 with 12/13 votes.
+For this scenario, both hard and SoftED F1 give the same evaluation of Detector B so that both approaches can be used for recommendation.

-Nonetheless, $6$ specialists (46\%) also selected the NAB score, which also corroborates with the recommendation of Method B. Other specialists said they preferred not to select the NAB score, as they were unfamiliar with the metric and wanted to avoid drawing any conclusions with this experiment.
-Overall, all computed metrics corroborated with specialists' opinions recommending Method B as the most suitable for the application.
-This result indicates that the evaluation of decidedly good detection performances based on SoftED and other state-of-the-art metrics available in the literature is still valid.
+Nonetheless, $6$ specialists (46\%) also selected the NAB score, which also corroborates with the recommendation of Detector B. Other specialists said they preferred not to select the NAB score, as they were unfamiliar with the metric and wanted to avoid concluding with this scenario.